Click on the names below for biographies and contact info of staff members.

 Festival Services Manager

 Eddie Mendoza started working at the Center as a cashier in the Marketplace at the Smithsonian Folklife Festival from 1993 to 1999.
 In 2000, he took on the role of food concessions coordinator, working closely with food vendors at the Festival, and since 2006 he has also served as festival services manager.
-His responsibilities include making sure Festival food vendors meet the requirements of the National Park Service and the Public Health Inspector while they feed thousands of people daily during the event.
+His responsibilities include making sure Festival food vendors meet the requirements of the National Park Service and the Public Health Inspector while feeding thousands of people daily during the event.

 - Mary Monseur

-Production Manager, Smithsonian Folkways Recordings
+Production Manager, Smithsonian Folkways

 - Cecilia Peterson